0xProject/protocol/README.md

 -   `yarn build` - Build the code
 -   `yarn lint` - Lint the code
--   `yarn start` - Starts the relayer
+-   `yarn start` - Starts the API
+-   `yarn dev` - Starts the API in dev-mode
 -   `yarn watch` - Watch the source code and rebuild on change
 -   `yarn prettier` - Auto-format the code